National Native American Heritage Month

 The International Association of Forensic Nurses provides a 2023 Forensic Nurses Week Toolkit to help raise awareness.
 The toolkit offers sample outreach materials and additional resources.

 We also highlight the following OVC program and guide.

 This OVC program seeks to increase the number of sexual assault nurse examiner (SANE) and sexual assault forensic examiner (SAFE) programs to ensure that trauma-informed specialty care is available for patients.

 SANE Program Development and Operation Guide

 The SANE Program Development and Operation Guide provides a blueprint for nurses and communities that would like to start a SANE program.
 The guide is also a resource for established SANE programs that may want to enhance or expand their services.

 Transgender Day of Remembrance

-On Saturday, November 20, 2021, we recognize Transgender Day of Remembrance.
-This annual observance honors the memory of those whose lives were lost in acts of anti-transgender violence.
+On Monday, November 20, 2023, we recognize the annual Transgender Day of Remembrance to honor the memory of those whose lives were lost in acts of anti-transgender violence.

-Discover resources to help your organization raise awareness and serve victims of anti-transgender violence on the GLAAD Transgender Day of Remembrance website.
+Help raise awareness about anti-transgender violence by using the resources available on GLAAD’s Transgender Day of Remembrance website.

-- language, terminology, and concepts commonly used in LGBTQ communities;
+- language, terms, and concepts commonly used in LGBTQ communities;

 - the differences between gender identity and sexual orientation;